If you’ve looked through any knit stitch dictionary, you’ve learned there are different types of knitting stitches.

 Basket Rib Stitch Knitting Pattern

-The above pattern calls for a multiple of four stitches plus 1.
-This means you'd cast on any multiple of 4 (i.e., 12, 20, 48, etc.), then add 1 stitch to that number.
-Let's break it down into an even simpler format.
+You’ll notice this basket rib stitch pattern calls for a multiple of four stitches plus 1.
+As discussed previously, you'd cast on any multiple of 4 (i.e., 12, 20, 48, etc.), plus 1 additional stitch.

 Right Side, Wrong Knitting

-Notice, also, this pattern indicates right side knitting and wrong side knitting.
-In this stitch pattern, Row 1 is the right side (RS), and Row 2 is the wrong side (WS), or odd rows are RS and even rows are WS.
-This will not be so on all knitting stitch patterns and not all patterns will include this information.
-Just FYI.
+Finally, notice this pattern indicates right side knitting and wrong side knitting.
+In the basket rib stitch pattern, Row 1 is the right side (RS), and Row 2 is the wrong side (WS).
+The RS row is the side you “show” and the WS row is the side you “hide”, or front and back respectively.